I've got 5 days to spend in Cambodia, I want to see Ankor Wat in Siem Riep and the killing fields in Phnom penh - for

 The next day,wake up very early rent a bike the day before and go to se sunrise to a temple off the beaten truck, any one: The Experience is amazing, but important to run away of the main temples packed of chinese and taiwanese cameras.

-Check the mine museum just out of the entry!!!! about 7 years ago
+Check the mine museum just out of the entry!!!! over 10 years ago